Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Strings.rst

 In this example we will initialize a string with a larger than necessary buffer in order to reduce the time necessary to add characters to the string if necessary later in the program.
 This removes the need to reallocate memory.
-**NOTICE:** the fact that their is no equal sign between the variable name and the macro.
-The equal sign is accounted for in the macro.

 .. code-block:: c